Ficool

 The Fragrance Seller smiled inwardly but said nothing.

-They walked toward the edge of the lake, searching for a boat.
+Later, they walked toward the edge of the lake, searching for a boat.

-The Fragrance Seller's eyes settled on a small, weathered skiff old, but solid in build.
-He remarked calmly:
+The Fragrance Seller's eyes settled on a small, weathered skiff—old but solid in build.
+He remarked calmly,

 "That boat looks suitable."

-The Spiritualist raised his voice, calling out:
+The Spiritualist raised his voice, calling out,

 "Who owns these boats?
 We need to borrow one!"